chroma-core/chroma/rust/wal3/README.md

 synchronization between writer and garbage collector; an alternative design to consider would be to have the garbage collector stomp on a manifest and let the writer pick up the pieces, but that requires strictly more computer work to recover.

-# Optimizations

-wal3 is designed to be fast and efficient.
-It is designed to scale to the limits of a single machine and to have low variance in its latency profile.
-This section details optimizations that we could employ to make wal3 perform with higher throughput and/or lower latency.

 # Non-Obvious Design Considerations